Phoenix-ux/r_d_DevOpsProject/README.md

 # r_d_DevOpsProject

-This is first test project for DevOps course
+This is the first test project for DevOps course